nauam/nauam.github.com/docs/en/user-guide/job-options.md

 ### Requirements

 1. Options model data must be [JSON formatted](http://www.json.org).
-2. It must be accessible via HTTP(S) or on the local disk for the QW Control server.
+2. It must be accessible via HTTP(S) or on the local disk for the server.
 3. It must be in one of two JSON structures, _either_:
    - An array of string values
    - OR, an array of Maps, each with two entries, `name` and `value`.